 The numbering system works clockwise so that the top bevel is 1, the bevel immediately next to it is 2, the right bevel is 3, and so forth up to the 8th bevel which is immediately left of the top bevel.

 This numbering system assumes a right-handed player.
 For left-handed players, the numbering works in a similar fashion but in a counter-clockwise direction.

 There are various ways to describe grip positioning.
 Probably the most common is to determine on which bevel the index finger knuckle and the heel pad of the palm are placed.

-An easier way to describe the placement of the grip is to reference the edges of bevels and align the V-shaped groove that forms between your thumb and index finger.
+An easier way to describe the placement of the grip is to reference the edges of bevels and align the V-shape that forms between your thumb and index finger.
 This is the method we will be using in this article.

-As you can see in the image below, the eastern tennis grip is formed when the v-groove between the thumb and index finger is aligned with the right edge of the top bevel (position 1 in the illustration below).
+As you can see in the image below, the eastern tennis grip is formed when the V-shape between the thumb and index finger is aligned with the right edge of the top bevel (position 1 in the illustration below).

 Moving clockwise to the right edge of the next bevel, we arrive at the semi-western forehand grip (position 2 in the illustration below).
 The western forehand grip (position 3 in the illustration below) is created along the next bevel, the bottom edge of the right-hand bevel.

 For the backhand, the system is in reverse.
 We begin with the continental tennis grip (position 4 in the illustration below) as the starting point and work counter-clockwise towards the eastern backhand (position 5 in the illustration below) and semi-western backhand (position 6 in the illustration below) grips respectively.

 At this point, you may be wondering which grip to use for each stroke.
 As mentioned previously, grips can vary based on individual player preferences.
 However, here are some general guidelines that may help you decide which to use when.